 Cumbria & NorthumberlandHome / Church Life / Big Ted / St Mary's Churches / Cumbria & Northumberland

-I've visited all these lovely St Mary's Churches in Cumbria & Northumberland.
-Click on a picture to read a bit more about the church (and maybe see more pictures of me!).
+I've visited all these lovely St Mary's Churches in Cumbria and only one in Northumberland (so I've put it at the bottom of this page for now - if I go back and visit more I'll give them their very own page).
+Click on a picture to read a bit more about the church and see more pictures of me.

 Go back to my St Mary's Churches page